This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Dunham Massey has one of the North’s great gardens, and has Britain’s largest winter garden, as well as a stunning new rose garden.

 Please note – we are operating a system of timed tickets, which may lead to some delay in gaining entry to the Stamford Hospital.
+Timed tickets cannot be booked in advance.
 On very busy days it is possible that we may run out of tickets well before the house closes.
 We apologise for any inconvenience and appreciate your understanding.

 First World War centenary